Closing: 8/15/2021 11:59pm EST

 - Gathering data, analyzing findings and applying logic and reason.

-- Interpreting, monitoring and reporting financial information and statistics.
+- Interpreting, monitoring and reporting financial information and statistics.?
+Establishing and maintaining business relationships in support of financial management.

 - Authoring and preparing original reports, documents and presentations.